 - Temporary Sign Permits cost $20 per permit.

 - Temporary Sign Permits are valid for 30 days per permit.

 - No more than two (2) temporary signs may be displayed per business at any one time.

-A set of Design Guidelines have been implemented for those properties located along 40th Avenue and Central Avenue.
+A set of have been implemented for those properties located along 40th Avenue and Central Avenue.
 If your business is located along one of these two corridors, proposed signage will have to meet the specific standards set forth in the guidelines.
 If new signage is proposed, the signage will have to be approved by the Planning Commission through the Site Plan Approval Process.